Market Information

 Operational Environment

 Glaston is a frontrunner in glass industry technologies and services, responding globally to the glass processing needs of the architectural, solar, display and automotive industries.
 Demand for Glaston’s products and services is dependent on demand for glass and glass processors’ capacity.
-Glaston’s addressable glass processing equipment market is expected to grow by more than 5% annually, on average, during the strategy period 2021-2025.
+Glaston estimates that in 2024, the Architectural markets declined in EMEA and China, while the rest of APAC and Americas performed slightly better.
+The mobility market grew strongly in China and declined elsewhere.

-Glass processed using Glaston’s processing machines is supplied to the architectural glass, automotive glass, solar energy and display industries.
-Most of the glass produced with the company’s technology is supplied to the architectural glass industry (measured by volume).
+Glass processed using Glaston’s processing machines is supplied to the architectural glass, mobility glass, solar energy and display industries.
+Most of the glass produced with the company’s technology is supplied to the architectural glass industry.

 Glaston operates in a global market, and the company’s business is to a large extent linked to trends in global investment demand.